For anyone who’s battled forlornly with a manual espresso machine, the Oracle Touch is a revelation.

 The glaring issue here is that the Oracle Touch costs £1,899 and this kind of money buys you any number of very serious coffee machines.
 Regardless of whether you’re thinking of fully-automated bean-to-cup machines or completely manual semi-professional models which wouldn’t be out of home in a shabby Shoreditch coffee bistro, a couple of grand will buy you some truly lovely coffee machines.

-By now, I think you’ll have a pretty good idea if the Oracle Touch is for you.
+By now, I think you’ll have a pretty good idea if the Oracle Touch is for your office or not.
 In short, if you want to get the absolute most from top-quality coffee beans but simply don’t have the patience or knowledge to handle a fully manual machine, then the Oracle Touch is in a league of its own.